Do you want to make money from your blog?

 Not just a few bucks like you do with random ads.
 No. I’m talking about BIG money.
-Depending on your blog’s reach and the type of brand you work with, you could be making thousands of bucks just from writing and promoting one blog post.
+Depending on your blog’s reach and the type of brand you work with, you could be making thousands of bucks just from writing and promoting one blog post for one sponsor.

 And in most cases, these brands and companies will want to see a media kit before they make a deal with you.
-Think of your media kit as a resume for your blog.
+Like I said above, think of your media kit as a resume for your blog.
 Based on the data you provide on this media kit, a brand you love may decide that you’re worth investing in.

-Trust me, good design will take you far and wide when it comes to landing a lucrative sponsoreship deal with a brand.
-That’s why, today I’m going to tell you everything you need to know about media kits.
+Trust me, good design will take you far and wide when it comes to landing a lucrative sponsorship deal with a brand.
+That’s why today I’m going to tell you everything you need to know about media kits.

-And psst, I also have a media kit template for you, made with Canva, that you can download for free when you sign up for my newsletter!
+And psst, I have a media kit template for you, made with Canva, that you can download for FREE when you sign up for my newsletter!